 Clayton is a native of Rushville, Ill.
 He graduated from Illinois in 1980 with a bachelor of sciences degree in physical education.
 Clayton was a two-time NCAA qualifier in the shot put.

 Clayton and his wife, Becky, a former three-time All-American long jumper at the University of Illinois, have two sons: Zach and Nick.
-Zach played on Auburn's 2010 national championship team and is currently a defensive lineman for the Tennessee Titans.
-Nick is a 2013 graduate of the Air Force Academy and has been selected into the pilot's program.
+Zach played on Auburn's 2010 national championship team, while Nick is a 2013 graduate of the Air Force Academy and has been selected into the pilot's program.

 Ferlic Set to Compete for Team USA at NACAC U-23 Championships